AmeyaDhavalikar/ruby_on_rails-csc517/README.md

     +the ability to view information about real estate companies +the ability to view all listed houses
     -a feature to search houses that was working locally (albeit only finding results on exact matches)

+For the commit feed for this project before it was moved to this repository, please see https://github.ncsu.edu/sjrappl/CSC517RubyOnRails